WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can switch to `n.viriginia` to get to billing dashboards

-- you can create **normal, cloudwatch alarams on those billing dashboars**.
+- you can create **normal, cloudwatch alarms on those billing dashboard**.
 You can do it per service or overall.

 ###### Monitoring spend

-- you have to enable **Billing ALERTS not Alarams** for you to be able to **track estimated AWS charges**
+- you have to enable **Billing ALERTS not Alarms** for you to be able to **track estimated AWS charges**

 - there is a **delay between incurring a charge and a AWS Budget notifications**